 Australia‘s truck fleet is one of the oldest in the OECD countries at 15 years, with only Mexico and a handful or Eastern European countries having an older fleet.
 Older trucks pump out far more damaging pollution than new trucks with EuroV or better emission controls.
 A recent AUSTROADS report ‘Options for managing the impacts of aged heavy vehicles’ found that older trucks can impose a pollution-related health cost of up to $21,000 per truck for every year they are operating in an urban area like Yarraville.
 The report recommends using complementary measures to address old trucks, for example combining measures such as low emission zones, differentiated registration charging, scrapping schemes and retrofitting.
 As the report states, no single measure on its own will reduce the effects of old trucks, a coordinated approach is needed.

-With the opening of the West Gate Tunnel project some inner west streets are going to experience huge increases in truck numbers.
+With the opening of the West Gate Tunnel many inner west streets will see a large decrease in truck numbers, along with the state government initiatives for freight on rail, but others are going to experience an increase.
 Williamstown Road, a residential street lined with houses and community activity centres including a nearby school, sports oval, tennis courts and skate park will get an almost doubling in truck numbers.
 These community facilities are primarily used by our children.

 Air monitors like this KOALA monitor allow data to be collected where air pollution concentrations are at their worst.
 MTAG fears that if existing levels are already this alarming, residents on Williamstown Rd are going to experience even more dangerous pollution levels in the future.

 Measures must be taken to stop these increases happening.

 Read the Austroads report here